sarachitgaran/sarachitgaran.github.io/_pages/about.md

 # 💬 Talks
 <!-- Add slides -->
-- Transcriptome Analysis of Tissue Resident Macrophages in Mouse Models, 34th Biophysics Workshop, Recent research on mitochondrial carriers in artificial and cellular systems, Vienna, Austria, February 2025.

 -Profiling of lncRNA expression in patients with colorectal cancer by transcriptome analysis in search for suitable diagnostic marker, XXXIII Biophysics Workshop, Membranes and Membrane Proteins: New Insights and Method, Strobl, Austria, September 2024.